 Memory and perception both require selection of relevant representations in the face of competitors.
 Here, using a novel task, we demonstrate that mechanisms that overcome competition in memory and perception are linked via the hippocampus.
-First, we show that more distinct scene representations in the hippocampus are associated with more accurate eye movements during memory-guided visual search.
-Second, we show that early visual cortex exhibits preparatory coding of target and competing search locations, with preferential representations of upcoming target locations predicting search successes and preferential representations of upcoming competitor locations predicting search failures due to interference.
-Finally, we link these findings by showing that, when competition is high, distinct representations in the hippocampus are associated with changes to the precision of preparatory representations in visual cortex.
-When scene representations in the hippocampus are more distinct, relative competitor activation in visual cortex is lower, yielding more precise preparatory representations.
+First, we show that hippocampal differentiation of competing memories supports precise eye movements during memory-guided visual search.
+Second, we show that early visual cortex exhibits preparatory coding of target and competing search locations, with strong representations of upcoming target locations predicting search successes and strong representations of upcoming competitor locations predicting search failures due to interference.
+Finally, we link these findings by showing that hippocampal differentiation is associated with changes to the precision of preparatory representations in visual cortex.
+When hippocampal differentiation is stronger, competitor activation in visual cortex is lower, yielding more precise preparatory representations.